nraustin/startup/README.md

 ![Design image](placeholder.png)

-This sequence diagram demonstrates how a bet
+This sequence diagram demonstrates how a bet is placed and broadcasted to the chat room and updated on the leaderboard, as well as a chat room message.

 ```mermaid
 sequenceDiagram